nerangafernando/nerangafernando.github.io/README.md

 2 E South St \
 Galesburg, IL 61401 \
 United States\
-Email: neranga AT knox DOT edu\
+Email: nfernando AT knox DOT edu\
 Office Phone: 309-341-7520

 I am a Visiting Assistant Professor in the Department of Mathematics  at <a href="https://www.knox.edu"> Knox College </a> in Galesburg, Illinois.